- The film gets a lot funnier when you realize all the aliens had to do to win, was just land.

 - And later when they're being given a tour of the laboratories.

 Whitmore: I don't understand.
 Where does all this come from?
-How do you get money for something like this?
+How do you get funding for something like this?

 Julius: You don't actually think they spend $20,000 on a hammer, $30,000 on a toilet seat, do you?